plenprojectcompany/PLEN2/README.md

 ## Getting Started
 1. [Download](https://github.com/plenprojectcompany/PLEN2/archive/master.zip) this repository.
 2. Get control boards and servo motors.
 [Buy all!](https://plen.jp/shop/)
-3. Install firmware.
+3. Install the firmware.
 (This is placed "/arduino/firmware/" directory.)
    [See also...](https://plen.jp/playground/wiki/tutorials/plen2/firmware)
 4. Print and assemble all *.stl files.
 (There are in the "/stl/" directory.)
     - [Print Details](http://plen.jp/playground/wiki/specifications/index.html)
     - [Assembling Instructions](https://plen.jp/playground/wiki/tutorials/index.html)
 5. Configure home positions of joints.
-(This step is done by using [PLEN Utils](https://github.com/plenprojectcompany/plen-ControlServer/releases).)
+(This step could be done by using [PLEN Utils](https://github.com/plenprojectcompany/plen-ControlServer/releases).)
    [See also...](https://plen.jp/playground/wiki/tutorials/plen2/tune)
 6. Write all motions.
 (Please check "/motions/*/" directory and also use PLEN Utils.)